Jean Claude Gandur

-Jean Claude Gandur (born 18 February 1949) is a French-born Swiss businessman.
+Jean Claude Gandur (born 18 February 1949) is a French-born Swiss businessman, philanthropist and art collector.

 Early life

 Jean Claude Gandur was born in Grasse, France in 1949.
+He spent his childhood in Alexandria, Egypt until the age of 12, when his family moved to Switzerland.
 Gandur studied law and political science at the University of Lausanne and history at Pantheon-Sorbonne University.

 Career

-Gandur started as an oil trader.
+In 1976 Gandur joined raw materials trader Philipp Brothers (later Phibro) and worked for the company's Zug subsidiary for eight years.
+In 1987, Gandur founded the Addax and Oryx Group (AOG) which focused on oil production in Africa, primarily Nigeria.
 He was chairman and CEO of Addax Petroleum until its takeover by Sinopec Group in August 2009 for US$7.3 billion.

 His new Toronto-listed oil company Oryx Petroleum held its IPO in 2013, and it is developing large oilfields in Iraqi Kurdistan.
 As of March 2015, his net worth was estimated at $2.1 billion.

 In July 2020, Gandur resigned from the board of directors at Oryx Petroleum, following a change in control.

+Gandur was named Commander of the National Order of Benin, has a diplomatic passport from Senegal, and was the honorary consul for the Republic of Congo in Geneva for ten years.

 Art

 In 2018, Gandur was part of the jury for the Marcel Duchamp Prize.
 Gandur, who works with international organizations as an art collector, participated in an interview regarding the correct provenance of objects for sale in April 2018.

 In January 2019, Gandur, together with other private donors and some countries, made a donation totalling USD 75,5 million for the safeguarding of cultural heritage sites in Iraq and Mali.